SENG480/course/project.md

 * Projector not widescreen

 ### Deadline
-Due in Github by **Apr 5**.
-Presentation in class either Mar 28 or Apr 1.
+Due in Github by **Apr 7**.
+Presentation in class either Apr 1 or Apr 4.

 ### Deliverables
 Use the GitBook toolchain to ensure your chapter compiles to something readable on the site.